vuestorefront/storefront-ui/apps/docs/components/content/_blocks/Banners.md

 ## Hero

-The Hero component simplifies the process of creating stunning hero sections for your website.
+The Hero block simplifies the process of creating stunning hero sections for your website.
 With Hero, you have the flexibility to seamlessly integrate a main image and customize your content to suit your needs.
 Additionally, Hero allows adding background images tailored for both mobile and desktop devices.
 To ensure an optimal blend of performance and visual appeal, we recommend adhering to the following image guidelines:

 Desktop Background Images:
-Minimum width: 3840px
-Aspect ratio: 4:1.5
+Aspect ratio: 2:1
-Example size: 3840px x 1440px
+Example size: 2160 x 1080px

 Mobile Background Images:
-Minimum width: 768px
-Aspect ratio: 3:4
+Aspect ratio: 2:5
-Example size: 768px x 1024px
+Example size: 420 x 1050px

 <Showcase showcase-name="Banners/Hero" style="min-height:620px">